julianmotyl/Technical-Test/README.md

 # Data Analysis and Reporting
-AWS provide a good service of analysis and reporting with OpenSearch but since were not on a cloud platform I'll choose Apache Superset to create a Dashboard.
+AWS provide a good service of analysis and reporting with OpenSearch but since we're not on a cloud platform, I'll choose Apache Superset to create a Dashboard.
-Apache superset provide an easy to use connector to mongoDB
+Apache superset provide an easy-to-use connector to MongoDB

-MongoDB provide and easy web Acces, so we can create a basic application in desired framework (Angular, React etc...)
+MongoDB provides an easy web access, so we can create a basic application in desired framework (Angular, React etc...)

 # Note Concerning Tests & Data Quality

-MongoDB provide a test on _id to be unique.
-For Silver or Gold grade we can enshure that an id from a collection match on an other collection.
+MongoDB provides a test on _id to be unique.
+For Silver or Gold grade, we can ensure that an ID from a collection match on another collection.
-Catching errors provide a way of keeping duplicated or malformed reccord into an other table.
+Catching errors provide a way of keeping duplicated or malformed record into another table.

-Not test on the code it self is provided
+Not test on the code itself is provided